About Us

 Duties and Responsibilities

 HSEM is headed by Dallas County Judge Clay Jenkins who serves as the Director of HSEM.
-He is supported by a full time staff of six led by Chief Scott T. Forster who serves as the Emergency Management Coordinator.
+Chief Scott T. Forster serves as the Chief of Emergency Services.
 This staff has a highly developed professional background and significant training in emergency operations and homeland security.
 The majority of the staff members are Certified Emergency Managers though the State of Texas and/or nationally registered.

 Prevention Program